 The structure and ethos of Rock and Water is pure Hauora.
 It is about educating the whole person and developing individuals who feel strong, connected (physically, emotionally and socially) and resilient.
 The physical basis is used to develop strong self-awareness and awareness and tolerance of others – great skills for communicating and connecting with team members and clients.
 So, great skills for team members and a solid structure to help clients develop these skills.

-Through the use of Rock and Water you can target your key focus areas – anti-violence, sexual violence, social skills, mental health, working with at risk youth, youth and adults with special needs, programmes in schools, communities etc.
+Through the use of Rock and Water you can target your key focus areas – anti-violence, sexual violence, social skills, trauma, mental health, working with at risk youth, youth and adults with special needs, programmes in schools, communities etc.

 Some excellent feedback from a youth worker who attended the June 2015 Introductory workshop in Taumarunui: